Palin, Arunachal Pradesh: Climate

 Palin has a subtropical highland climate (Cwb in the Köppen climate classification).
 Summers are warm with very high rainfall; winters are mild with moderate rainfall.
 It is very hilly with high geographical terrain.
 Most of the time it is covered by clouds.
 The area is windy in nature.

 Culture

 Palin and its adjoining areas are mainly populated by people of the Nyishi tribe.

-Holy Rosary Church: Consecrated by the Bishop of Itanagar, this Christian catholic church reflects the extensive Christian influence.
+Holy Rosary Church: Consecrated by the Bishop of Itanagar, this Catholic church reflects the extensive Christian influence.

 Places of interest

 Holy Rosay Catholic Church is one of largest Catholic churches in the state.
 It is located at the hilltop in the town.

 Palin river one of the tributaries of River Subansiri flows through this town.
 The river is ideal for rafting, fishing and for picnics.

-From here tourist places like Ziro, Parshuram Kund(in Lohit), Malinithan (in Siang), Bhishmak Nagar (in Dibang Valley) are also easily accessible by roads.
+From here tourist places like Ziro, Parshuram Kund (in Lohit), Malinithan (in Siang), Bhishmak Nagar (in Dibang Valley) are easily accessible by roads.